|

 Spore print:White.

-Stipe: White, becoming reddish to reddish brown with age,
+Stipe: White, becoming reddish to reddish brown with age;

-bruising yellow-orange when young, then slowly reddish;
+bruising yellowish when young, then slowly reddish;

 bowling pin or spindle-shaped.